marveld21/stocks-analysis/README.md

 ![table of results 2018](https://github.com/marveld21/stocks-analysis/blob/main/Reources/stock_table_2018.png "Results for 2018")

 ## Code Refactoring
 ### The original code when run with the 2017 and 2018 data completed in 0.644 seconds and 0.640 seconds respectively.
-Refactoring the code using arrays to assist in storage increased effiency and resulted in the code being run a little more than 8 times faster.
+Refactoring the code using arrays to assist increased effiency and resulted in the code being run a little more than 8 times faster.
 Refactored code ran for 2017 and 2018 for 0.078 seconds and 0.074 seconds respectively.

-#### Original code
+#### Original code overwriting with each loop
    '4) Loop through tickers
    For i = 0 To 11
        ticker = tickers(i)